r3bl-org/r3bl-open-core/.github/ISSUE_TEMPLATE/missing-feature.md

 ---
-name: Missing feature
+name: New feature request
-about: Suggest an idea for r3bl_rs_utils library
+about: Suggest an idea for r3bl-open-core library
-title: ''
+title: '[feature request] '
 labels: enhancement
 assignees: ''

 ---

-Let us know about features you really want to see in r3bl_rs_utils library.
+Let us know about a new feature you want to see in r3bl-open-core library.

 ## References